psyraxaus/Prosim2GSX/to-do/modularization-strategy.md

   - [ ] Ensure proper service initialization
   - [ ] Manage service lifecycle

+## Unit Testing Strategy

+A comprehensive unit testing strategy has been developed to ensure the quality and reliability of the modularized codebase.
+The strategy is documented in `unit-testing-strategy.md` and includes:

+1. **Testing Framework and Tools**
+   - MSTest as the primary testing framework
+   - Moq for mocking dependencies
+   - Optional FluentAssertions for more readable assertions

+2. **Testing Approach**
+   - Constructor tests to verify proper initialization
+   - Method tests to verify behavior with various inputs
+   - Event tests to verify events are raised correctly
+   - Integration tests to verify interaction with dependencies

+3. **Implementation Timeline**
+   - Phase 1: Complete tests for existing services
+   - Phase 2: Add tests for future services as they're implemented
+   - Phase 3: Add tests for GSX services
+   - Phase 4: Add tests for controllers

+4. **Test Coverage Goals**
+   - Services: 80%+ code coverage
+   - Controllers: 70%+ code coverage
+   - Core Logic: 90%+ code coverage
+   - Edge Cases: Test all error handling paths

+For detailed implementation examples and guidelines, refer to the `unit-testing-strategy.md` document.

 ## Benefits of Modularization

 1. **Improved Maintainability**